 Unfortunately, this chair isn’t as adjustable as we’d like to see.
 You can of course adjust seat height and control the chairs tilt, but you won’t be able to adjust the backrest or the arm rests.
 We also found that the design of the arms rests can restrict leg movement a little bit.
 If you like to spread out while sitting in your office chair, you might find this design aspect a little annoying.
 The Smugdesk office chair is also one of the most lightweight chairs on our list, making it easier to move around and assemble.

-#4 Furmax Mid-Back Mesh – Best ValueWHY WE LIKE IT: The Furmax Mid-Back mesh office chair is built with ergonomics in mind with its unique lumbar support system built into the back of the chair.
+#4 Furmax Mid-Back Mesh – Best Value/Best Lumbar SupportWHY WE LIKE IT: The Furmax Mid-Back mesh office chair is built with ergonomics in mind with its unique lumbar support system built into the back of the chair.
 If you’re looking for a chair solely for good back support, this would be a good choice.

-Ergonomic office chairs are typically much more than $200, but the Furmax Mid-Back mesh office chair is the most ergomonic chair on our list while still maintaining that sub-$200 price.
+Ergonomic office chairs are typically much more than a couple hundred dollar, but the Furmax Mid-Back mesh office chair is the most ergomonic chair on our list while still maintaining below that price.
 Of course, you won’t get every ergonomic feature on this chair, but its unique, dual lumbar support system built-in to the back of the chair is the best we reviewed on this list.
 Rather than a single support that extends across the width of the chair, the Furmax features two wedge-like supports on either side that almost feel like two hands supporting your waist.
 This way, your spine doesn’t get any direct pressure while still being supported.

 You also get an extra-large cushion that extends farther from the chair than any of the other cushions on chairs in this list.
 This helps to support your knees and legs for extended periods of use.
 We also really liked the mesh back and the increased airflow it encouraged.
 Unfortunately, you can’t adjust the armrests and they suffer from them same problems as other armrests of this design.
 Mainly, you might find them restricting for your legs in certain circumstances.
 All in all, this chair nails it when it comes to comfort and ergonomics.